Bible Studies & Classes

 • High School Bible Study-Wednesday Night

 On Wednesday nights from 7:00—8:30 p.m., our high school students meet in the Lighthouse and spend time in praise and worship, group building, fellowship, prayer, and study.
-This fall we will be studying the Gospel of Mark.
+This spring and summer, we will be studying the book of James.

 **Please check Life at Holy Cross or the Student Ministry Webpage for dates and changes.